 We have previously seen how to disable or block Microsoft account, how to add a password to a local user account, and how to install and use Windows 10 without a Microsoft account.
 In this guide, we will see how to delete a user account in Windows 10.

 NOTE 1: You must have administrator rights in order to delete user accounts.

 NOTE 2: These methods can not only be used to delete local user account but also to delete user accounts created using Microsoft accounts.

-NOTE 3: When you delete a user account, you will lose all data saved in desktop, documents, photos, music and videos folders of the user account.
-However, data saved in other user account will not be affected.
+NOTE 3: When you delete a user account, you will lose all data saved in desktop, documents, photos, music, and video folders of the user account.
+However, data saved in other user accounts will not be affected.

 Method 1 of 3